Vehicle Lease and Buying Guide

 There’s really no reason anyone needs to visit a dealership unless they need to test drive or look at a vehicle physically.
 Even still, the good salespeople are ready to snap a video and walk around a vehicle or use Facetime or text you over some pictures so that you don’t have to make that extra trip in and waste either of your time.

 There will always be folks who don’t have the time or just don’t want to deal with the entire car-buying process.
 Because of that more and more car concierge services like the ones listed on CarEdge.com who deal with that hassle for you, are emerging.
 This speaks to the demand for consumers who want expertly negotiated car deals whether they want to learn to do it themselves or hire an expert on their behalf.

 If you just don’t have the time or even the personality to follow this guide, there is still hope.

 There are a growing number of independent car buying advocates who are doing the work for consumers who aren’t comfortable.
-We hire experts in every other industry and yet we go about car-buying, a big financial commitment, without any help.
+We as consumers hire experts in every other industry and yet we go about car-buying, a big financial commitment, without any help.

 You purchase a vehicle once every few years and you negotiate against experts who do it all day long.